Blazing-Mike/RUST-RUST-RUST-/TOUR OF RUST.md

    -booleans - bool for representing true/false

-   -unsigned integers - u8 u16 u32 u64 u128 for representing nonnegative whole numbers
+   -unsigned integers - u8 u16 u32 u64 u128 for representing nonnegative whole numbers ( can only hold zero and positive whole numbers)

-   -signed integers - i8 i16 i32 i64 i128 for representing whole numbers
+   -signed integers - i8 i16 i32 i64 i128 for representing whole numbers ( can hold zero, negative and positive whole numbers)

    -pointer sized integers - usize isize for representing indexes and sizes of things in memory